ably-labs/ably-postgres-connector/ts-proj/README.md

   node test-lib.js
   ```

-- Option 3 - Running through `docker-compose`
+- Option 2 - Running through `docker-compose`

+  - Creates the docker image and takes care of setting up the Postgres DB as well.
+  - Provides an example of how you can integrate this through Docker with your application.

   ```
   docker-compose run connector
   ```

-- Visit your Ably dev console and connect to the channel `ablyusersins` (or whichever channel you specified in your config).
-Try performing various operations (insert, update, delete) on your table.
-For every change, you should see a new message in the specific channel(s).

-- The JS version (option 1) is for running it quickly from source & testing.
-You can't provide the config path in that, it by default uses the `config/default.json`.

-- The TS version (option 2) is to build the library from source (which is published on npm) and allows you to provide custom config path.

-- The docker-compose option uses the TS version to create the docker image and takes care of setting up the Postgres DB as well.
-This option basically provides an example to how you can integrate this through Docker with your application.

 ### How does it work?

 ![Overall Flow Diagram](./ably-postgres-connector-2.png)

 - The config file contains the details related to the tables you want to listen for data changes on and your Ably API key.
-- Using that config file, the connector creates a Ably config table `ablycontroltable` to maintain the table to Ably channel mapping in the DB.
+- Using that config file, the connector creates an Ably config table `ablycontroltable` to maintain the table to Ably channel mapping in the DB.

 ![Internal Flow Diagram](./ably-postgres-connector-1.png)

-- The connector then creates a DB procedure/function which basically performs the [`pg_notify`](https://www.postgresql.org/docs/current/sql-notify.html) function that publishes data changes on a data channel.
+- The connector then creates a DB procedure/function which performs the [`pg_notify`](https://www.postgresql.org/docs/current/sql-notify.html) function that publishes data changes on a data channel.
 - The connector then creates triggers for the table-operation combination specified in the config.
 The job of the trigger is to execute the procedure created above.
 - The connector is listening for changes on that particular data channel using the [`LISTEN`](https://www.postgresql.org/docs/current/sql-listen.html) feature.
 When it gets a notification it publishes the data on the appropriate Ably channel.